 Indy’s interactive history park welcomes you to “Conner Scairie” for their Halloween festivities.
 Conner Prairie was taken over by friendly ghosts and ghouls - as well as the newly elected mayor, the Headless Horseman.
 Families can take part in a haunted hayride, costume contest, and Scary-o-ke, where they can put their vocal cords to the test.
 Magic shows and the returning-favorite marionette show, Legend of Sleepy Hollow, round out this frighteningly fun family event!

-Nopal Cultural presents a FREE Day of the Dead celebration on Oct.
-30 filled with authentic festive fun.
+Nopal Cultural presents a free Day of the Dead celebration on October 29 filled with authentic festive fun.
 Enjoy music and dance performances, traditional art, and goods for sale at the Mercado.
 This annual celebration is not one to miss, as the museum will extend its hours for more Dia de los Muertos fun.

 One of Indy's longest-running haunted houses, Nightmare is often rated the most intense in the city.
 Be ready to face creepy clowns, an abandoned (or is it?) hospital, a terrifying condemned house, an escape room, and more.
 Are you brave enough?